 - Make a report to local law enforcement and participate in criminal justice processes

 We encourage anyone who feels that this Community Harassment & Misconduct Policy has been violated to submit a complaint to TOTCF.
-Complaints can be submitted online, or made directly to TOTCF Chief of Staff and Misconduct Prevention & Response Coordinator, Eileen Wayner, by phone by email at firstname.lastname@example.org.
+Complaints can be submitted online, or made directly to TOTCF CEO and Misconduct Prevention & Response Coordinator, Eileen Wayner, by email at [email protected].